Skip to main content

 Our Purpose

-Our visual identity reflects this story: the waka in our strategy represents our shared journey, Hina beams as our guiding light, and our maunga, Hikurangi, anchors our destination - just as our tipuna once looked to, as they navigated from Hawaiki to Aotearoa
+Our visual identity reflects this story: the waka represents our shared journey, Hina beams as our guiding light, and our maunga, Hikurangi, anchors our destination - just as our tipuna once looked to when navigating from Hawaiki to Aotearoa

 AraHina Māori strategic planning visuals showing waka under stars, symbolising direction, unity, and kaupapa-led facilitation.